choudharyus/week2-monday3/readme.md

 ## Framing (5 / 05)
 [// Todo]: # ( Framing needs to be overhauled )

 This lesson will cover two concepts that are crucial for encapsulation and abstraction in Javascript: Objects and Context.
 Objects allow us to box up multiple functions and data under a single variable.
-Context is similar to scope.
+Context determines which object "owns" a function while it's being invoked.

-To explore these concepts we will be looking at a series of examples that unveil the mechanics of scope and context.
-Through comparing and contrasting code examples look that seem similar yet contain important differences, we'll highlight how scope and context operate in Javascript.
-The examples ultimately aim to illustrate that the way that code is written and structured affects ***how and where its program data (its variables or references) can be accessed***.
+To explore these concepts we will be discussing why we might need/want to use objects in our code.
+We'll learn how to create, access and alter objects.
+Then looking at Context, we'll see how all function invocations always bring along a hidden object via the keyword `this`. and how we can attach our own or other objects to the `this` keyword.

 [// Todo]: # (Double-check Objects section time.
 Markings claim it's ~85 mins)